 Suffering an injury in a car crash is a traumatic experienced that can cause life-changing health and psychological problems.

 In the state of Oregon, car accident injury victims may legally pursue both economic and non-economic damages from the at-fault party.

 Economic damages consist of past, present, and future medical bills, lost wages, and other tangible expenses that can be calculated.
 Non-economic damages refer to past, present, and future pain and suffering as well as any interference with your ability to lead a normal day-to-day life including, but not limited to, the loss of abilities you had before the accident or the impact that the incident has had on your ability to lead your normal life.

 After a car crash, the last thing you need to worry about is negotiating with the negligent driver’s insurance company.
-Allow our experienced Oregon personal injury lawyers to take the lead in representing you or your family’s interests, so you can get your life back.
+Allow our experienced Oregon personal injury lawyers in Portland to take the lead in representing you or your family’s interests, so you can get your life back.